The Forbidden History of Heavenly Mother

 “...the fecundation of the Terrible Mother presupposes the death of the male.”
 (Neumann, The Origins and History of Consciousness, 1949)

-"Whereas nature turns girls into women, society has to make boys into men."
+“Whereas nature turns girls into women, society has to make boys into men.”
+(Anthony Stevens, Archetype Revisited)

 Caught between love and domination, the son’s psyche begins to fracture.
-What once appeared as nurturing becomes suffocating; the maternal care that promised safety now consumes his will to act.
-Unable to individuate, his masculine consciousness—his capacity for volition and direction—atrophies beneath the weight of the mother’s total care.
-It is here that the archetype shifts: the Good Mother’s benevolence curdles into the Terrible Mother’s possessive hunger, dragging both her child and herself into the psychological abyss Neumann describes.
+What first appeared as nurturing becomes suffocating; maternal care that promised safety now consumes the will to act.
+Unable to individuate, masculine consciousness, its capacity for volition and direction, begins to atrophy beneath the weight of total care.
+Here the archetype shifts: the Good Mother’s benevolence curdles into the Devouring Mother’s possessive hunger.
+Neumann describes the dynamic with ruthless clarity: “...even in woman, consciousness has a masculine character...just as the unconscious is feminine in men, the system of ego consciousness is masculine.
+With it are associated the qualities of volition, decision, and activity.

 “A deep psychological analysis then reveals the irruption of an archetype, e.g., the Terrible Devouring Mother, whose psychic attraction is so great because of its energetic charge that the charge of the ego complex, unable to withstand it, 'sinks' and is 'swallowed up'.”
 (Neumann, The Origins and History of Consciousness, 1949)